| | |

 were nothing like we know today, but were often simpler geometric designs in shapes and colours chosen by the lord using them.

 Take a look at teh GUNTER COA's page, the German Gunter COA is an example of this.
+The first truly heraldic

 shields appeared in Northern France